 First, go over the assigned problems from previous homework.
 Keep a list of all the problems you have been given.

-This is easy in my class, since I print it all out for you.
+This is easy in my class, since you get a printed homework handout.
 Pick one or more representative problems from each section to rework, making sure you can get the correct answer.
 Do this with all the material; it is true in my class and almost always true elsewhere that if you have mastered the assigned homework, you will do well on the exam.

 Practice under exam conditions.
 It’s easy to think you understand the material better than you really do!

 You can fool yourself into thinking you can solve a problem when you are looking at the answer book or at a worked-out solution.
 Then when the exam comes around, your mind is a blank without the example to follow.
 Test your knowledge of

 a topic by working through exercises with a time limit and without looking at your text or notes.
 At the end, check your answers.
 If you can’t do the problems under these conditions, go back to the examples in your text and work more exercises until you can do them without looking to your book for help.
-The SAT, the AP test, college placement tests and every other standardized test has a time limit, and so will all tests and quizzes given in the course.
+The SAT, the AP test, college placement tests and every other standardized test has a time limit, and so will all tests and quizzes given in my course.

 5. Avoid the dark side.
 Almost without exception, cheating does not lead to higher grades.
 You might be able to

 squeak through one problem here or there, but pretty soon you will be in the middle of material that depends on previously covered concepts.
 Your familiarity with the previous material will be what you glimpsed on your neighbor’s test during the last exam, and let’s face it, a “16” half covered by a hand is not enough background on square roots to understand fraction exponents.
 Cheating really is high risk with no reward and is more likely to flush you down the tubes than to help you.